Iceland to Greenland: In the Wake of the Vikings (13)

 Day 1: Reykjavík, Iceland

-Powered by geothermal energy, Reykjavík is widely considered one of the cleanest, greenest cities on Earth.
-Food, culture, and nightlife abound.
+Powered by geothermal energy, Reykjavík is widely regarded as one of the cleanest and greenest cities in the world.
+Its food, culture, and nightlife are vibrant.

-The National Culture House preserves treasures like the Poetic Edda and the Norse Sagas in their original manuscripts.
+The National Culture House safeguards treasures such as the Poetic Edda and the Norse Sagas in their original manuscripts.

 Day 2: At Sea